Ada-Developers-Academy/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithm-analysis.md

 #### Other Time Complexities

-We will occassionally encounter algorithms that have other time complexities.
+We will occasionally encounter algorithms that have other time complexities.
 Later in the course we will encounter algorithms which have exponential and factorial time complexities.
 Algorithms with these time complexities run extremely slow at even moderate inputs and for large inputs are effectively useless.

 [![Time complexity chart](images/problem-solving__big-o-cheat-sheet.png)](https://www.bigocheatsheet.com/)